 One funny mention: SquigglyDigg’s name was actually spelled incorrectly when it was first distributed to stores!
 Made the small mistake of placing a space in her name, so it appeared to be “Squiggly Digg.”

 TSSZ: Thank you guys so much for your time and hard work.
-It really payed off!
+It really paid off!

 Chi-chi: I feel very lucky that I got to work with such wonderful collaborators.
 These guys are worth their weight in gold!